mo-sharif/javascript-snippets/README.md

+# What is this?

+Just a cheat sheet that I am putting together to help anyone that needs to learn JavaScript or jsut use it as a refresher.
+I will add to it daily 😎

+enjoy!

+# Table of content:

 # [JavaScript](#TyjavascriptpeScript🕶️)
 # [Angular](#angular🕶️)
 # [TypeScript](#typescript🕶️)

 #Javascript🕶️

-Just a cheat sheet that I am putting together to help anyone that needs to learn JavaScript or jsut use it as a refresher.
-I will add to it daily 😎

 ## Map function